 You can also download any npm package using the Download button in the command bar.

-NuGet Restore, Command, and Tool Installer build tasks
+NuGet Restore and NuGet Command build tasks

 NuGet Restore is now optimized for the most common scenario of restoring packages before a Visual Studio Build step.
 It also has better support for small projects that share a single NuGet feed: you can now pick a Team Services feed and have it added to an auto-generated NuGet.Config.